Feedback is the catalyst for improvement.

 What are marketing metrics

-Marketing Metrics and Marketing Key Performance Indicators (KPIs) refer to measurable values that highlight the effectiveness of any given campaign across marketing channels.
+Marketing Metrics, also known as Marketing Key Performance Indicators (KPIs), refer to measurable values that highlight the effectiveness of any given campaign across marketing channels.

 Marketing metrics are essential indicators of the extent to which your marketing efforts are paying off.

 In a nutshell, marketing metrics help analyze the efforts vs. results both quantitatively and qualitatively.

 Such CRM metrics are vital for marketing teams to tweak changes in their strategies to attain the desired results.